cubxxw/cubxxw/README.md

 #### ⭐ Check out my recent stars

 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the privacy-focused note taking app with sync capabilities for Windows, macOS, Linux, Android and iOS.
 (2 days ago)
-- [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Lanuage Model) that allows you to control your computer using natural language.
+- [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.
 (2 days ago)
 - [souzatharsis/podcastfy](https://github.com/souzatharsis/podcastfy) - An Open Source Python alternative to NotebookLM&#39;s podcast feature: Transforming Multimodal Content into Captivating Multilingual Audio Conversations with GenAI (2 days ago)
 - [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services   (2 days ago)
 - [ComposioHQ/composio](https://github.com/ComposioHQ/composio) - Composio equip&#39;s your AI agents &amp; LLMs with 100&#43; high-quality integrations via function calling (6 days ago)